manuelbomi/Enterprise-Airflow-Docker-MLOps----A-Production-Grade-ETL-MLOps-FastAPI-and-ML-Deployment-Platform-/README.md

      - All DAGs are Pythonic, modular, and reusable

-     - Improvements are also welcome (submit a PR <ins>or</ins> clone and redeploy after citing this repo)
+     - Improvements are also welcome (submit a PR or clone and redeploy after citing this repo)

 ---